Police: Large quantity of drugs, illegal guns seized in Suffolk

 Harrison said none of the investigations were related, but police will now look for suppliers of the drugs and determine if any of the drug sales are interconnected.

+The defendants who lived at the various homes face various charges including criminal possession of a controlled substance, narcotics and weapons.

+One Patchogue man was charged with three counts of acting in a manner to injure a child.
+Police said there were children at the home and police found drugs within reach.

 Suffolk police first searched a home in Deer Park on Feb.
-28, where they recovered 573 grams of fentanyl and 300 grams of crack cocaine, Harrison said.
+28, where they recovered 573 grams of fentanyl - which is responsible for many overdose deaths on Long Island _ and 300 grams of crack cocaine, Harrison said.
 Police also seized $1,500 cash and four illegal guns, including two ghost guns.
 The search led to one arrest.

 Police searched another home in Deer Park on March 1, where they seized 30 grams of crack cocaine and $3,500 in cash, Harrison said.